-One of the biggest benefits of a website for your small business is the fact that it is accessible every single day of the year.
+One of the biggest benefits of having a website for your business is the fact that it is accessible every single day of the year.
 Your customers and potential customers have the opportunity to research your products and services at their leisure rather than being bound by your storefront hours.
 Having a website for your business is of great benefit to those customers who are looking to make a purchase decision but do not wish to move from store to store to find what they want.
-By making your business accessible to customers, you are positioning yourself as a top contender.
+By making your business website visible to customers, you are positioning yourself as a top contender.

 2. Credibility For Your Business

 Now more than ever, consumers first turn to the Internet to conduct research about a business, product or service they need.
 A professional website shows you are serious about your business and are willing to invest in the satisfaction of your customers by providing them a way to access your products or services at their convenience.
 If your business does not have a physical storefront, a website is an absolute must with regard to your credibility.
 Without a website, customers will have more access to your competitors that do have websites, which does not bode well for your bottom line.

 When you first consider investing in a website for your business, one of the first things that may come to mind is the expense.
 Websites do cost some money upfront to build, and there are some recurring expenses required to keep a website operational.
 However, once you have made the initial investment, the ability to reach your customer base is infinite.
 Consider the costs of running a newspaper advertisement.
 If you were to take out an ad each month for the life of the business, you can imagine how many thousands of dollars you would be investing in only one market.
 With your website, you have the ability to reach millions of customers in any market you can think of every day with a very small monthly investment.